 Log any relevant texts, emails or phone calls.

+What information is relevant will depend on the facts of your case.
 As soon as you are released, you should start to gather any information that may be of use to your lawyer.
-What information is relevant will depend on the facts of your case.
-If you are uncertain what information to collect, you should contact one of our lawyers immediately to create a plan of action.
+If you are uncertain what information may be relevant, you should contact one of our lawyers immediately to create a plan of action for gathering information.

 If you are truly proactive about the matter, consider doing the following: